MicrosoftDocs/powerquery-docs/powerquery-docs/rename-column.md

    :::image type="content" source="media/rename-column/transform-tab.png" alt-text="Screenshot of the Rename column option found inside the Any column in the Transform tab.":::

-A## Avoiding duplicate column names
+## Avoiding duplicate column names

 Power Query requires table column names to be unique across all columns.
 This requirement means that if you try to rename a column to a column name that already exists in the table, an error with the message *Column Name Conflict* appears.
 You must rename the column to something else.